Also view subpages:

 by Kevin Keys, Joshua D. Noseworthy, Jae Ogilvie, David L. Burton, Paul A. Arp.
 Open Journal of Forestry, 2016, Vol 6, pages 420-444.

 This peer reviewed paper describing the Nutrient Budget Model for Nova Scotia (NBM-NS) was published in an open-access journal on Sep.
 29, 2016.
 Of particular note are data showing large declines in %BS (% Base Saturation) compared to earlier soil surveys (for 25 sites, the declines ranged from −37% to −82%).
 Very low %BS values (5-10%) are seen over a large part of the landscape, notably over most of SW Nova Scotia where new harvesting operations are focussed.
 See Fig 3.
 They reference critical values for %BS cited in the literature: “Cronan and Grigal (1995) suggest 15% BS as a threshold below which “aluminum stress” occurs in forest soils, and Driscoll et al. (2001) suggest 20% BS as a general value for assessing soil recovery from already incurred acid deposition impacts.”
-So these are already highly stressed systems and the intensive harvesting now getting underway will simply increase the stress to forests and aquatic systems.
+So these are already highly stressed systems and the intensive harvesting now underway simply increases the stress to forests and aquatic systems.

 At least to this reader, other results are likewise not supportive of intensive (clearcut) harvesting, especially in SW Nova Scotia.
 For example, they tested the model with site specific data for 25 plantations and found that “Based on comparisons with NBM-NS output, approximately 1/4 to 1/2 of the assessed plantation sites have non-sustainable MMAI yield expectations…Plantations with non-sustainable MMAI values are mainly associated with low soil weathering classes (especially Class 1) and/or tree species with high nutrient demands (e.g., Norway spruce).”
 Class 1 Gibralter soils cover much of SW Nova Scotia.
 Keys et al. identify calcium and nitrogen as the most common limiting nutrients and note that “Ca has long been considered a nutrient of concern in eastern North America…”, also concluding that “Nutrient assessments are even more important in areas that have been impacted by long-term acid deposition since harvest removals can exacerbate declines in base cation levels (especially Ca) in affected soils.”
 I am certainly glad to see that last statement, perhaps the first formal acknowledgment from DNR that forest harvests can worsen the effects of acid rain.